 - Relaxation

-Of course, like all cannabinoids, the effects can vary from one person to the next.
+Of course, like all cannabinoids, the effects can vary from person to person.
 What feels mild to one person may feel stronger to another.
 If our THC St. Patrick shake recipe is your first time trying this cannabinoid, stick with the low potency to try it out first.

 Why a Tincture?